 Date and Location

-The state match takes place in early April .
+The state meet takes place in early April.
 A large number of teams meet after school at a Connecticut high school, with the venue varying from year to year.

 For the date, time, and location of this year’s state match, please see here.

-The top half of schools in FCML qualify for states.
+The top half of schools in each league qualify for the state meet.
+(For example, 15 schools from FCML will be invited.)

-The state match consists of three divisions: small schools, medium schools, and large schools.
+The state meet consists of three divisions: small schools, medium schools, and large schools.

 Small schools are schools with fewer than 600 students in grades 10, 11, and 12.